June 25, 2025

 As they say, your network is more important than your net worth.

 I've seen days of failure already.
-And I know more failure will come.
+And I know more failures will come.
 There will be more rough days ahead.

 But I know there will also be some big wins in my future.
 And those days will be incredible ones.